xiaoylu/leetcode_category/TreeTraversal/Readme.md

                 # do sth. in post-order
                 vis[node] += 1
-                if node.left: del vis[node.left]      #IMPORTANT: release node's kids memory here if node.right: del vis[node.right]    #           but not node itself stack.pop()
+                if node.left: del vis[node.left]      #IMPORTANT: release node's kids memory here if node.right: del vis[node.right]    #           but not the node itself, let its parent release its memory stack.pop()
 ```